Domestic violence homicides in Harris County dramatically rise in 2022 - DefenderNetwork.com

-A flight from Hobby Airport bound for Ohio had to make an emergency landing in Arkansas because of an ‘unruly’ passenger.
+A flight from Hobby bound for Ohio had to make an emergency landing recently in Arkansas because of an ‘unruly’ passenger.

 Southwest Airlines Flight 192 left Houston heading for Columbus, Ohio before it landed at the Clinton National Airport in Little Rock around 3:30 p.m.
 Saturday to remove the passenger.